 In January 2017, the XRB issued PBE IFRS 9 Financial Instruments.
 This replaces PBE IPSAS 29 Financial Instruments: Recognition and Measurement.
-PBE IFRS 9 is effective for financial years beginning on or after

-1 January 2021, with earlier application permitted.
+PBE IFRS 9 is effective for financial years beginning on or after 1 January 2021, with earlier application permitted.
 The main changes under the standard relevant to the DHB are:

-- New financial asset classification requirements for determining whether an asset is measured at fair value or amortised cost. - A new impairment model for financial assets based on expected losses, which might result in the earlier recognition of impairment losses.
+- New financial asset classification requirements for determining whether an asset is measured at fair value or amortised cost - A new impairment model for financial assets based on expected losses, which might result in the earlier recognition of impairment losses.

-The Treasury has decided that the Financial Statements of the Government will early adopt PBE IFRS 9 for the 30 June 2019 financial year.
-The DHB will also early adopt PBE IFRS 9 for the 30 June 2019 financial year to be consistent with Crown's accounting policy for financial instruments.
+The Treasury has decided that the Financial Statements of the Government will early adopt PBE IFRS 9 for the 30 June 2019 and subsequent financial years.
+The DHB also early adopted PBE IFRS 9 from the 30 June 2019 financial year to be consistent with Crown's accounting policy for financial instruments.
 The standard has not had a material effect on the DHB's financial statements.